microsoft/AzureTRE/docs/tre-templates/workspace-services/ohdsi.md

 See the [official OHDSI website](https://www.ohdsi.org/) and [The Book of OHDSI](https://ohdsi.github.io/TheBookOfOhdsi/).

-If you're new to OHDSI and would like to see a working data set with sample OMOP data, you can checkout the [OHDSI on Azure](https://github.com/microsoft/OHDSIonAzure) repository for a quick start.

 This service installs the following resources into an existing virtual network within the workspace:
 ![OHDSI ATLAS Workspace Service](images/ohdsi_service.png)